101 Unhealthiest Habits on the Planet

 It's an easy habit to make fun of—we're thinking about that joke in Unbreakable Kimmy Schmidt about people who bring a bottle of water so they can hydrate on the way to the water store‚ but these are the facts: Our bodies need water so our organs and body processes can function optimally.
 And as we get older, it gets easier to slip into dehydration.

-Recommendation: Experts recommend drinking 1.7 liters (or 7 cups) of water every 24 hours.
+The Remedy Rx: Experts recommend drinking 1.7 liters (or 7 cups) of water every 24 hours.

 You're Avoiding Sex